Thirst is Shutting Down

 We brought the Thirst Cafe Project to South by Southwest 2013!

-- Newspapers are outdated as soon as you pick one up, and our high-tech devices overwhelm us with information.
+- Newspapers are outdated as soon as you pick one up.

 We frequent the coffee shop for many reasons.
-Grabbing a cup of joe is probably the first thing that comes to mind, but its also a great place to catch up on the news.
-Coffee shops have advanced at every level, from the way the beans are brewed to how you pay for that quick drip.
-Yet, reading a newspaper seems so archaic when everything around you has modernized.
-Therefore, why not advance that aspect of the coffee shop experience as well.
+Grabbing a cup of joe is probably the first thing that comes to mind, but it’s also a great place to catch up on the news.
+In almost every aspect, coffee shops have modernized—from the way the beans are brewed, to how you pay for that quick drip.
+Yet, reading a newspaper seems so archaic in this contemporary setting.
+Therefore, why not improve that aspect of the coffee shop experience as well.

-We partnered with Caffe Medici (http://caffemedici.com/) to set up Thirst throughout their very cool shop found right in the heart of downtown Austin, TX.
+We partnered with Caffe Medici (http://caffemedici.com/) to set up Thirst throughout their cool and classy shop found right in the heart of downtown Austin, TX.
 They connected us with Parker Case (http://soon.parkerca.se/), another local gem, who created these sleek and stylish customized cases.

-Finally, for the first time ever, people were able to enjoy their favorite brew alongside Thirst and actually catch up on latest and most popular stories.
-Not what was printed hours earlier in the day, but what published within minutes.
+Finally, for the first time ever, people were able to enjoy their favorite brew alongside Thirst and read news that was…new.

 ANNOUNCEMENT: Thirst Now Available on a New Platform!